It’s Time for Body Positivity

 Have you ever had a really good, confident day?
-Maybe you were really feelin’ yourself, your outfit, your hair.
-Perhaps, on that day, you smiled and made eye contact with everyone you passed.
+Maybe you were really feeling yourself, and it showed through your outfit, or your hair.
+Perhaps on that day, you smiled and made eye contact with everyone you passed.
 You weren’t concerned about what others might think of you because, well, you felt good about yourself.

 On the other hand, have you ever experienced a day when you felt like you just couldn’t stand being in your body?
-Maybe it was just one thing that started a negativity snowball, like a blemish on your face or a few extra pounds.
-But that snowball quickly turned into an avalanche of feelings.
-And, where you might have once felt confident, say, wearing less makeup or running errands right after a sweaty workout, today you can’t even bring yourself to leave the house.
+Maybe it was just one small thing that started a negativity snowball, like noticing a blemish on your face or wanting to shed a few extra pounds.
+However, that snowball quickly turned into an avalanche of feelings.
+While on confident days, you might have thought nothing of wearing less makeup or running errands right after a sweaty workout, but on days like these, you can’t even bring yourself to leave the house.
 It’s an awful, shameful, stuck feeling.

 We’ve all occasionally experienced feelings like self-consciousness or insecurity.
 These are natural.
-But when these feelings start to become a regular occurrence and take over your life, locking you into negative thought patterns and keeping you from truly living, they become a serious issue that leads to feeling chronically unhappy, likely depressed, and utterly unworthy of love.
+But when these feelings start to become a regular occurrence and take over your life, locking you into negative thought patterns and keeping you from truly living, they become a serious issue!
+If unchecked, these feelings can lead you to feeling chronically unhappy, depressed, or even and utterly unworthy of love.

 In my work as a body-positivity therapist, I help clients build self-esteem and a healthy body image.
-While we all have something we may not particularly like about ourselves, it’s important to get support when it begins to impact the way we show up in our relationships and how we interact with others, ourselves, and our bodies.
+I want clients to know how to feel good about themselves!
+While we all have something we may not particularly like about ourselves, it’s important to get support when it begins to impact the way we interact with others, ourselves, and our bodies.

-If having high self-esteem means you truly believe you have worth, character flaws and shortcomings included, then this applies to your body, too; High self-esteem empowers you to feel your body is also worthy of being loved, regardless of perceived physical flaws or how attractive you think you are.
+If having high self-esteem means you truly believe you have worth, (character flaws and shortcomings included), then this applies to your body, too.
+High self-esteem empowers you to feel that your body is also worthy of being loved, regardless of any perceived physical flaws or how attractive you think you are.

 The Relationship Between Your Body Image and Self-Esteem